 | Included LED bulb | Warm yellow LED (non-dimmable) | Provides the warm light source that activates the mosaic glow |

-Is the glass in a Turkish mosaic lamp real, or is it plastic?
+Is the glass in a Turkish mosaic lamp real glass or plastic?

-Does the lamp come with a bulb, or do I need to buy one separately?
+Does my Mosaic Age lamp come with a bulb, or do I need to buy one?

-Every Mosaic Age lamp includes a warm yellow LED bulb, so the lamp is a complete working light straight out of the box.
-No separate bulb purchase is needed before your first use.
+Every Mosaic Age lamp ships with a warm yellow LED bulb already in the box, already matched to the socket, so the lamp is a complete, working light the moment it arrives.
+You do not need to buy a bulb separately before your first use.